Revisiting Training Scale: An Empirical Study of Token Count, Power Consumption, and Parameter Efficiency: Results

 The repeated measures ANOVA revealed a statistically significant main effect of training token count on power consumption, F(2, 98) = 3143.21, $p < .001$.
-The size of the generalized eta squared effect indicated a substantial effect $\eta_g^2 = .969$, demonstrating that the majority of the variance within the subject in power consumption was attributable to differences in the count of training tokens.
+The generalized eta squared effect indicated a substantial effect, $\eta_g^2 = .969$, demonstrating that the majority of within-subject variance in power consumption was attributable to differences in training token count.

 Bonferroni-corrected pairwise comparisons revealed statistically significant differences between all token count conditions.
-Mean RMS power consumption in the 500{,}000 token condition differed significantly from the 1{,}000{,}000 token condition, $t = -40.69$, $p < .001$, and from the 2{,}000{,}000 token condition, $t = -84.16$, $p < .001$.
-The 1{,}000{,}000-token condition also differed significantly from the 2{,}000{,}000-token condition, $t = -36.65$, $p < .001$.
+Mean RMS power consumption in the 500,000 token condition differed significantly from the 1,000,000 token condition, $t = -40.69$, $p < .001$, and from the 2,000,000 token condition, $t = -84.16$, $p < .001$.
+The 1,000,000-token condition also differed significantly from the 2,000,000-token condition, $t = -36.65$, $p < .001$.
 Across conditions, mean RMS power consumption increased monotonically with training token count, reflecting sustained increases in energy usage under otherwise fixed training parameters.

-Assumption testing indicated that power consumption values were normally distributed for the 500{,}000 token condition but deviated from normality for the 1{,}000{,}000 and 2{,}000{,}000 token conditions.
-Mauchly's test indicated a violation of the sphericity assumption, W = 0.422{,} $\chi^2(2) = 41.43${,} $p < .001$.
+Assumption testing indicated that power consumption values were normally distributed for the 500,000 token condition but deviated from normality for the 1,000,000 and 2,000,000 token conditions.
+Mauchly's test indicated a violation of the sphericity assumption, W = 0.422, $\chi^2(2) = 41.43$, $p < .001$.
 Accordingly, Greenhouse--Geisser corrected results were examined and remained statistically significant ($p < .001$), confirming the robustness of the observed effect.

 These results demonstrate that increases in training token count produce significant and systematic increases in energy consumption under fixed hardware, optimizer configuration, and epoch count.
 Importantly, this effect was observed independently of model performance outcomes and provides direct empirical evidence that token scaling imposes substantial energy costs even when architectural and algorithmic variables are held constant.